camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 NTP is preferred when reachable, but is not required for measuring or storing energy.
 Browser and peer time are redundant sources, not replacements for the offline timeline.

+The initial calendar implementation uses a persisted fixed UTC offset.
+This is enough for the meter's short (up to two week), predominantly seasonal views and avoids pretending that a browser's current offset contains complete timezone rules.
+Full IANA timezone and DST-transition support can be added later without changing the UTC anchors or raw measurement records.

+An unanchored boot block may be reconciled when anchors bound both sides.
+Its total unexplained downtime is explicit timestamp uncertainty and the block is shown only where that uncertainty fits the selected Usage bucket, retaining otherwise valid energy without placing it falsely at now.
+Missing or uncertain coverage is considered user-significant only when it exceeds one minute; smaller restart gaps remain in the data model but do not raise the UI warning symbol.

 ### 5. Network and future services